Cross-Country Crime

-Cross-country Crime is a Hardy Boys Digest novel by Franklin W. Dixon, a pseudonym.
-It is the 134th book in the long-established Hardy Boys series of detective/adventure books, a series written for teenage readers over many years by a number of ghostwriters, most notably Leslie McFarlane.
+Cross-country Crime is the 134th book in the Hardy Boys series of detective/adventure books, a series written for teenage readers over many years by a number of ghostwriters, most notably Leslie McFarlane, under the pseudonym of Franklin W. Dixon.

 Plot summary

 The Hardy brothers go for a vacation in the town of Evergreen.
 There, they meet a man suffering from amnesia who is a prime suspect for a bank robbery.